Giovanni Venturini

-Giovanni Venturini (born 9 November 1991 in Vicenza) is a professional racing driver from Italy.
+Giovanni Venturini (born 9 November 1991 in Vicenza) is an Italian professional racing driver.
+Between 2015 and 2021, he was a factory driver for Lamborghini.

 Career

 Formula 2000 Light

 Venturini began his Formula racing career in November 2008, racing in the Formula 2000 Light Italy Winter Trophy, where he finished as runner–up in the two–race series behind Martin Scuncio.
 The following season, he took part in the opening round of the main Formula 2000 Light season at Magione.
 He finished on the podium in both races, winning one of them, but as the event didn't count towards the championship he received no points.

 Formula Renault 2.0

 In late 2008, Venturini took part in the Portuguese Formula Renault 2.0 Winter Series, held over two rounds at Jerez and Estoril, finishing tied on points with Adrian Quaife–Hobbs in 7th place.

 2009 saw Venturini tackle dual–campaigns in the Italian Formula Renault 2.0 and Swiss Formula Renault 2.0 series with CO_{2} Motorsport.
 Despite missing the second round at Varano, he finished the Italian season third overall, recording nine podiums including a win at Misano.
 In the Swiss Championship, he took three race wins and a total of ten podium places en–route to the runner–up spot behind Jenzer Motorsport's Nico Müller.

 In 2010, Venturini graduated to the premier Eurocup Formula Renault 2.0 series with the Spanish Epsilon Euskadi team.
 Racing with the brand–new Barazi–Epsilon designed chassis, Venturini finished the season fifth overall, taking two podium finishes including a win at Magny–Cours.
 He also took part in the British Formula Renault 2.0 support round at the Silverstone World Series by Renault meeting, finishing the two races in 16th and 14th places respectively, and also made an outing in the Formula Renault 2.0 Northern European Cup round at Spa–Francorchamps, taking a pole position for one of the three races.